Parks and Outdoors

 Olympic Park

 Seoul Olympic Park, or Olpark, is a large outdoor recreation area, sporting venue, and park that was built for the 1988 Summer Olympics.
 Just a few of the facilities built for the Olympics include a swimming pool, gymnastics arena, tennis courts, fencing gymnasium, and velodrome.
+The park is large and covers an area of over 1.4 million square meters.

 Sajik Park

 Sajik Park is a park located near the Central Government Complex on the hills of Mt.
 Inwang.
 Rites to the deities of earth and grains are performed here.
 It was here where sacrifices and ceremonies were performed in honor of the deities of the earth and the deities of the grains.
-These ceremonies and rituals were performed in hopes of a bountiful harvest and included prayers, sacrifices, music, and dance.

 Sebit Dungdungseom (Floating Island)

-Click here to read more about Sebit Dungdungseom (Floating Island).
+Read more about Sebit Dungdungseom (Floating Island)

 Seonyudo Park